Sylvannus73/Charlotte_BlueStampPortfolio/index.md

 - What needs to be completed before your final milestone
 - Object Tracking
 - Setting up camera and taking picture
+- Live camera feed and tracking
+- Add code and mounted robot
+- Add other picture without erosion and dilation

 ### Object Tracking: